ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 _after_ a computation is complete, whether it succeeds or fails.
-The unlabeled function argument is called first, then the function passed as the [labeled argument](/docs/labels) `finally` is called. `protect` then returns the same value as the unlabeled argument, or raises the same exception that that function raised.
+The unlabeled function argument is called first, then the function passed as the [labeled argument](/docs/labels) `finally` is called. `protect` then returns the same value as the unlabeled argument or raises the same exception that function raised.

 Note that functions passed to `protect` take only `()` as a parameter.
-This does not limit the cases where `protect` can be used; any computation `f x` can be wrapped in a function `fun () -> f x`.
+This does not limit the cases where `protect` can be used.
+Any computation `f x` can be wrapped in a function `fun () -> f x`.
 As always, the body of the function won't be evaluated until the function is called.